rodluger/planetplanet/scripts/README.md

 ## mutual_transit

-Computes and plots a mutual transit event, where two planets transit the star and occult each other simultaneously:
+Computes and plots a hypothetical mutual transit event, where two large planets transit the star and occult each other simultaneously:

 <p align='center'><img src="../img/mutual.gif" width="400"/></p>